 I think I like this idea.

-It would be consistent with the so-called “democratizing” of Egyptian funerary/spiritual literature.
+It would be consistent with the expansion of Egyptian funerary/spiritual literature to be available to more people.
 At first such texts were only for the king, then they became available to nobles, and eventually anyone, at least anyone who was able to purchase their own copy of the book of the dead.
 And we should remember that the hoped-for culmination of the post mortum process described in the texts was in essence to become a deity, living among the Deities.

 By the time of the Hermetica, the idea developed so that living human beings can find the divine potential within themselves.
 What’s more, their Hermetic studies and practices can help them work toward that potential.
 Like the healed and complete Eye of Horus, the fully initiated, “completed” adept can bring blessings.